Mass media in Croatia: Regulatory authorities

 The Croatian Parliament has a Committee for Information, ICT and Media, in which media issues are debated.
 The Committee takes part in legislative drafting about print and electronic media.

 The National Agency for Telecommunications of Croatia included a Telecommunications Users Council, to mediate out-of-court disputes between users and providers of telecommunications services.
 The Users Council also works as advisory body on consumers' rights protection.
 In 2009 the Agency disbanded the Users Council and directly took over its tasks.

-The main regulatory body for broadcasting is the government's Electronic Media Agency through its Electronic Media Council (Vijeće za elektroničke medije or VEM), which is in charge of reviewing and granting all television and radio broadcast licenses and ensuring that programming is in line within the legal framework set in the Croatian Parliament's Electronic Media Act.
+The main regulatory body for broadcasting is the government's Electronic Media Agency through its Electronic Media Council (Vijeće za elektroničke medije or VEM), which is in charge of reviewing and granting all television and radio broadcast licenses and ensuring that programming is in line within the legal framework set in the Parliament of Croatia's Electronic Media Act.
 This makes it the local equivalent of similar regulatory agencies such as the Federal Communications Commission in the United States.

 The Council for Electronic Media releases the broadcasting licenses, according to the Electronic Media Law; any change in ownership structure must be reported by publishers to the council, as well as to the Agency for the Protection of Market Competition.
 The council can issue warnings, file charges, make recommendations, and support self-regulation.

 Frequency allocation by the Agency has been transparent for some time; its main challenges still concern the independence of its members from the political arena (particularly in terms of their appointment) and the lack of expertise of its stuff, leading it to underestimate the need for alternative web radios too.

-Censorship and media freedom

 The Constitution of the Republic of Croatia bans censorship.

 In its recent history, Croatia has experienced most of the problems which are common in post-socialist states, including self-censorship, threats against journalists, pressure by advertisers and political actors, etc.

 A common practice for exerting pressure over journalists in Croatia is to issue transfers, demotions and public warnings to editors and journalists for political reasons.
 Several distinguished journalists have had to move from one media outlet to another due to these pressures while unemployment among journalists is increasing.
 Many of these cases occurred in some of the most influential Croatian media outlets, i.e. the Croatian Public Television (HRT) and EPH/WAZ.
 Journalists that have moved to less prominent outlets have faced fewer restrictions with less pressure and censorship.
 Also, many journalists have left their profession at all, opting not to work in the field of media due to increasing pressure and restrictions and decreasing professionalism.

 According to the organisation Index on Censorship, since 2013 threats and attacks against journalists have been less serious.
 The Croatian Association of Journalists and the Organisation for Security Cooperation in Europe (OSCE) have asked to end impunity for crimes committed against journalists since they led to self-censorship, one of the primary threat to media freedom.
 One of the main factor leading to self-censorship in Croatia is libel laws.